ASTOR RECORDS

 Astor was one of the original shareholders in The Phonographic Performance Company of Australia Ltd. The PPCA, incorporated in 1969, was established to administer broadcast and public performance rights and licences for sound recordings and (later) music videos for radio, television and public venues.

-In the early '70s, following the collapse of his own Air label, singer-songwriter Buddy England (a latter-day member of The Seekers) joined Astor as an Artists and Repertoire Manager.
-Writer and satirist Brian Dawe also worked for Astor as a promotions/marketing manager around the same time and, according to rock historian Ed Nimmervol, was instrumental in making Neil Diamond's Hot August Night into a major success in Australia.
+Writer and satirist Brian Dawe is also known to have worked for Astor as a promotions/marketing manager around the same time and, according to rock historian Ed Nimmervol, Brian was instrumental in breaking Neil Diamond's Hot August Night, which became a huge major success for Astor and MCA in Australia.

 One of Astor's last single releases -- which, ironically, was its most successful -- was Joe Dolce's "Shaddap You Face" which has held the record for the most successful song in Australian music history for more than 20 years.

-According to Frank Driscoll, one of the rarest and most valuable recordings ever pressed by Astor is the track "You Gotta Let Go" by Marcia Hines.
+According to collector Frank Driscoll, one of the rarest and most valuable recordings ever pressed by Astor is the track "You Gotta Let Go" by Marcia Hines.
 Originally thought to have been an album-only track, it was in fact also pressed in very limited numbers as a 7" single.
 Whilst the album from which it was taken went platinum in Australia, less than 10 copies of the single are known to exist and these are currently valued at over AU$700!

 Overseas labels distributed by Astor

-Pye's leading acts included Lonnie Donegan, The Searchers, Max Bygraves, Donovan, Petula Clark, Sandie Shaw, Jackie Trent and Tony Hatch, The Kinks (until their move to RCA in 1971), the early recordings by Status Quo (including "Pictures of Matchstick Men") and UK-based Australian jazzer Kenny Ball.
+Pye's leading acts included Lonnie Donegan, The Searchers, Max Bygraves, Donovan, Petula Clark, Sandie Shaw, Jackie Trent and Tony Hatch, The Kinks (from 1964 until their move to RCA in 1971), the early recordings by Status Quo (including "Pictures of Matchstick Men") and UK-based Australian jazzer Kenny Ball.
 Petula Clark was one of Pye's most popular and successful artists and according to a review from Go-Set in 1967 she was heavily promoted by Astor in Australia, scoring many national hits.
 Other notable Sixties acts released through Astor included The Dixie Cups, The Honeycombs, The Beau Brummels and The Ivy League.

 Pye set up a subsidiary label, Dawn, which had some success in the early '70s with The Brotherhood Of Man and Mungo Jerry, whose version of "In The Summertime" competed with a rival version by Australia's The Mixtures, released on Fable.
 Pye also had links with the BBC, Satril, Fly, and Disco Demand labels but their most successful affiliate label was DJM (Dick James Music), the label to which Elton John was signed in the early '70s.
 Pye also had success with their "Golden Hour" compilations (The Kinks, The Searchers et al) and with their budget imprint Marble Arch.

-Astor distributed renowned US label Elektra, founded by Jac Holzman in 1950.
-From its origins as a small independent specialising in contemporary American popular 'folk' and "ethnic" field recordings (including the famed Nonesuch Explorer series), Elektra grew rapidly in the mid-1960s with the assistance of A&R manager and house producer Paul A. Rothchild, whose advice enabled enabled Elektra to sign up several of the hottest new West Coast acts of the period including The Doors, Tim Buckley, Love and soft-rock superstars Bread.
-Astor distributed Elektra in Australia until 1970, when the label was purchased by the Warner Music group for $10 million and the rights reverted to Warner's newly-established Australian subsidiary.
+Renowned US label Elektra was founded by Jac Holzman in 1950.
+From its origins as a small independent specialising in contemporary American popular folk and "ethnic" field recordings (including the famed Nonesuch Explorer series), Elektra grew rapidly in the mid-1960s with the assistance of A&R manager and house producer Paul A. Rothchild, who helped Elektra to snag several of the hottest new 'West Coast' acts of the period including The Doors, The Butterfield Blues Band, Judy Collins, Tim Buckley, Love and soft-rock superstars Bread.
+Astor began distributing Elektra recordings around 1966, and all these titles were issued on its AP-1000 series.
+The earliest known Elektra single released by Astor is Love's "Little Red Book" / "A Message to Pretty" (1966) and among its releases is a single by the UK-based folk-rock band Eclcetion, led by expatriate Australian folkie Trevor Lucas, and the debut single by The Stooges.
+Astor released 56 Elektra singles in Australia between 1966 and 1970, when the label was purchased by the Warner Bros group for $10 million and the rights were taken over by Warner's newly-established Australian subsidiary.

 The story of the Kama Sutra and Buddah labels is a fascinating chapter in rock history.
 Kama Sutra was originally founded as an independent production company in 1964 by American entrepreneur George Goldner.
 The Kama Sutra label was set up by Goldner's associate Artie Ripp in 1965.
 It was distributed in the USA by MGM, which Astor distributed in the mid-60s, and this is presumably how Astor originally gained the Australian rights to Kama Sutra, which they retained even after they lost the MGM/Verve rights to Philips/Phonogram in 1967.